Categorical dimension of birational automorphisms and filtrations of Cremona groups: Noncommutative tools

 \subsection{Hochschild homology}

-An additive invariant is a functor from the category of pretriangulated dg categories $\mathsf{dgCat}(k)$ to some additive category that send semiorthogonal decompositions into direct sums.
+We denote by $\mathsf{dgcat}(k)$ the category of small pretriangulated dg categories with morphisms given by dg functors.
+An additive invariant is a functor from the category $\mathsf{dgcat}(k)$ to some additive category that send semiorthogonal decompositions into direct sums.
 Many of such invariants are the noncommutative interpretation of well-known cohomology theories.
 We present here one of them, Hochschild homology, which can be thought of as a noncommutative interpretation of the (vertically graded) Hodge structure on Betti cohomology.
 Hochschild homology will turn out to be a very useful tool in our proofs.
 However, there are several more additive invariants that one can consider, see \cite[\S 2]{tabuada-book} for a detailed account.

-Let $A$ be a dg algebra, and consider $A$ as a bimodule over itself (or, better, as an $A \otimes A^\op$-bimodule) in a canonical way.
-Then define

-Such complex is well-defined up to Morita equivalence.
-More generally (see \cite[\S 2]{tabuada-book}), let $\mathsf{dgCat_{geo}}(k)$ be the category of pretriangulated dg categories that can be realized as admissible subcategories of derived categories of smooth projective $k$-varieties.
-We have, for any integer $n$, functors